The Clear Edge

 Misconception 1: “Leverage = delegation.”

-Wrong: Delegation is ONE type of leverage (people).
-Missing: system leverage, technology leverage, knowledge leverage, capital leverage.
+• Missing: system leverage, technology leverage, knowledge leverage, capital leverage.

-Misconception 2: “Leverage = passive income”
+Misconception 2: “Leverage = passive income.”

-Wrong: Passive income is a RESULT of leverage.
-Leverage is the mechanism.
-You build leverage first, passivity emerges later.
+• Leverage is the mechanism.
+You build leverage first; passivity emerges later.

 Misconception 3: “More leverage = always better.”

-Wrong: Wrong leverage type for your constraint = wasted effort.
-Leverage must match the stage and constraint.
-Building people leverage at $30K monthly = coordination overhead you can’t afford.
+• Building people leverage at $30K monthly = coordination overhead you can’t afford.

 Misconception 4: “Leverage is complicated.”

-Wrong: Leverage is simple math.
-Output ÷ Input.
-The strategies can be sophisticated, but the concept is elementary school arithmetic.
+• The strategies can be sophisticated, but the concept is elementary school arithmetic.

-Misconception 5: “High revenue = high leverage”
+Misconception 5: “High revenue = high leverage.”

-Wrong: $200K monthly at 70 hours weekly = $71/hour effective rate. $80K monthly at 25 hours weekly = $80/hour effective rate.
-The second has higher leverage despite lower revenue.
+• Wrong: $200K monthly at 70 hours weekly = $71/hour effective rate.

-The Leverage Framework: 4 Core Types
+The Business Leverage Framework: Four Core Types and When to Use Each

-Leverage breaks down into four types.
-Each has different characteristics, different build times, and different constraints.
 Understanding which type you need determines whether you’re 6 weeks from breakthrough or 6 months from chaos.

 Most founders pick leverage types based on what competitors are doing, not what their constraints demand.
 That’s why growth stalls.

-Type 1: People Leverage
+Type 1: People Leverage for Founder-Led Teams Above $75K/Month

 Characteristics: